India 13.07.2020 Amrit Singh

-The human race has always travelled be it in search of food & water; wealth & power or an inborn desire to explore, but until recently travel has largely remained the preserve of the few and has had limited consequence on the environment, which nature could cope with!
+The human race has always travelled be it in search of food & water; wealth & power or an inborn desire to explore, but until recently travel has largely remained the preserve of the few and has had limited consequence, which nature could cope with!
 Even a generation ago one would not have considered travelling several thousands of miles simply to catch 10-days of sunshine!

 Now that travel is so easy and affordable, and we have finally been jolted into an awakening that our global community and planet deserves better care, I have no doubt the way we travel in future will change significantly, not only in the obvious improved hygiene, use of PPE, medical certificates and health checks but the basic value we place on the privilege and freedom to travel.